Tydotbaba/Tydotbaba/README.md

 - 🔭 I’m currently working on an open source project
-- 🌱 I’m currently learning machine learning and AI
+- 🌱 I’m currently studying machine learning and AI
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m available for remote jobs
 - 💬 Ask me about all things python